Malcolm Cowley: Editorial career and academia

 In 1944, having been more or less silenced politically, Cowley began a career as a literary advisor, editor, and talent scout at Viking Press.
 He was hired to work on the Portable Library series, which had started in 1943 with As You Were: A Portable Library of American Prose and Poetry Assembled for Members of the Armed Forces and Merchant Marine.
 In its inception, the Portable Library was an anthology of paperback reprints that could be mass-produced cheaply and marketed to military personnel.
 It also emphasized an American literary tradition that could be construed as patriotic during wartime.
-Yet Cowley was able to steer the series toward what were, in his esteem, underappreciated writers.
+Yet Cowley was able to steer the series toward what were, in his esteem, underappreciated writers such as William Faulkner.

 He first set out to edit The Portable Hemingway (1944).
 At the time, Hemingway was largely considered to be a sparse and simplistic writer.
 Cowley departed from this perception in his introductory essay, claiming instead that Hemingway could be read as tortured and submerged.
 This revaluation remains the dominant critical opinion today.
 Literary critic Mark McGurl argues that Hemingway's tip-of-the-iceberg style has become one of the most emulated in twentieth-century American prose, his name all but synonymous with the "pathos of understatement" and "the value of craft as represented by the practice of multiple revision".

 The Portable Hemingway sold so well that Cowley was able to convince Viking to publish a Portable Faulkner in 1946.
 William Faulkner was, at the time, slipping into literary obscurity.
 By the 1930s, he was working as a Hollywood screenwriter and in danger of seeing his works go out of print.
 Cowley again argued for a dramatic revaluation of Faulkner's position in American letters, enlisting him as an honorary member of the Lost Generation.
 Robert Penn Warren called The Portable Faulkner the "great watershed" moment for Faulkner's reputation, and many scholars view Cowley's essay as having resuscitated Faulkner's career.
 Faulkner won a Nobel Prize in 1949.
 He later said, "I owe Malcolm Cowley the kind of debt no man could ever repay".